 See a full list of American Airlines partners for earning and redeeming points and using your elite status.

-As our planet’s biggest airline, American Airlines has a huge network of its own with 350 destinations across 50 countries.
-You can fly to nearly any place in the world with AAdvantage miles and often for fewer miles and lower out-of-pocket costs than you think.
+As one of the largest airlines in the world, American Airlines has a huge network of its own with 350 destinations across 50 countries.
+You can fly to nearly any place on the globe with AAdvantage miles and often for fewer miles and lower out-of-pocket costs than you think.

 Still, it’s possible to take your rewards even further with American AAdvantage partner airlines.
 That’s because American Airlines code-shares with partners in the oneworld airline alliance and has agreements with others.
-AAdvantage currently has 23 partners that you can earn and redeem miles with.
+AAdvantage currently has 21 partners, most of which let you earn and redeem miles with.
 Your elite status also applies when flying on oneworld partners, with many of the same perks that you enjoy on American Airlines, including lounge access.

 While award tickets on American AAdvantage partner airlines can be more expensive than booking with the AAdvantage program itself, there are also many sweet spots that allow you to book the same flight for fewer miles.